semluc/Rnotes/_docs/LMM.md

 ## Conditions:

-(1´0) The auditory modality alone (audio-only condition) OR (1) with an accompanying video of the talker (audiovisual condition).
+The auditory modality alone (0; audio-only condition) OR with an accompanying video of the talker (1; audiovisual condition).
-Participants listened to and repeated these isolated words aloud while simultaneously performing an unrelated response time task in the tactile modality. <br> Participants identified speech in both an easy ( 0) and a hard (1) level of background noise.
+Participants listened to and repeated these isolated words aloud while simultaneously performing an unrelated response time task in the tactile modality. <br> Participants identified speech in both an easy (0) and a hard (1) level of background noise.

 # Describe hypotheses